DataTalksClub/datatalksclub.github.io/slack/guidelines.md

 To promote your events, you can share them in `#events`, but `#shameless-promotion` is also fine.

-We do not welcome unsolicited promotional messages in DM. **Violating it will result in a ban without a warning.**
+We do not welcome unsolicited promotional messages in DM. **Violating it will result in a ban.**
-Instead, use the `#shameless-promotion` channel, and if somebody is interested in your services, they will reach out to you.
+Instead, use the `#shameless-promotion` channel, and if somebody is interested in your product or service, they will reach out to you.
 If you get unsolicited promotional messages in DM, report it to Alexey Grigorev.

+Note that promoting yourself and your services is also a promotion.
+For example, mass-sending your CVs in DMs is also considered unsolicited promotion, and the same rules apply.

 If you represent a company, indicate your affiliation if you suggest using your services when answering questions.

-Note that your promotional messages still have to be relevant to the community.
+Promotional messages have to be relevant to the community.
 If it's not relevant, don't post them.

 Examples of not relevant promotional messages: